radixdlt/radixdlt-scrypto/radix-engine/book/src/architecture/vm/README.md

 # VM Layer

-The VM Layer is responsible for providing the application layer a Turing-complete computing environment and the interface to the system layer.
+The VM Layer is responsible for passing control from the system to the application as well as providing the application layer a Turing-complete computing environment and the interface to the system layer.

 Radix Engine currently supports two VM environments:
 * A [Scrypto WASM VM](scrypto_vm.md) which exposes the system layer through WASM extern functions